hdShang/arxiv-daily/docs/cs-CV/2025-12-23/papers/251220011v1-pavesync-a-unified-and-comprehensive-dataset-for-pavement-distress-a.md

 ---
 layout: default
-title: PaveSync: A Unified and Comprehensive Dataset for Pavement Distress Analysis and Classification
+title: "PaveSync: A Unified and Comprehensive Dataset for Pavement Distress Analysis and Classification"
 ---

 # PaveSync: A Unified and Comprehensive Dataset for Pavement Distress Analysis and Classification